-- 14. The Trustee operates six Committees and two Working Parties to help it fulfil its functions.
+- 12. During 2023, the Trustee operated six Committees and two Working Parties to help it fulfil its functions.
+One working party has been disbanded in 2024.
 Skills analyses are carried out each year through self-evaluation questionnaires based on the Pensions Regulator's standard at an individual, Committee and Trustee level.
 The training plan is drafted to include any areas where skills need to be improved or additional adviser support is sought.
-The individual and combined skills analyses demonstrate the breadth and depth of experience of the directors. - 15.
-Four directors are professional trustees and have completed the PMI's Award in Pension Trusteeship.
+The individual and combined skills analyses demonstrate the breadth and depth of experience of the directors. - 13.
+Two directors are professional trustees and have completed the PMI's Award in Pension Trusteeship.
 The Chief Executive also holds this award.
 Sir Derek and Mr Orton have been awarded professional trustee accreditation from the Association of Professional Pension Trustees Limited.
 Ms Thomas has completed the PMI's Certificate in Pension Trusteeship.